-Robison, an Ind.
-Republican-Democrat, was the representative for Pennsylvania's 17th congressional district from 1855 to 1857.
+Robison was the representative for Pennsylvania’s 17th congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1855 to Mar 1857, Robison missed 455 of 729 roll call votes, which is 62.4%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: